bdaiinstitute/spot_ros2/README.md

 ### Install bosdyn_msgs from source
 The `bosdyn_msgs` package is installed as a debian package as part of the `install_spot_ros2` script because it's very large.
 It can be checked out from source [here](https://github.com/bdaiinstitute/bosdyn_msgs) and then built as a normal ROS2 package if that is preferred (compilation takes about 15 minutes).

+## Example Code
+See the [examples](https://github.com/bdaiinstitute/spot_ros2/tree/main/examples/) for some examples of using the ROS2 driver.

 ## Launch
 The spot login data hostname, username and password can either be specified as ROS parameters or as environment variables.
 If using ROS parameters, see `spot_driver/config/spot_ros_example.yaml` for an example of what your file could look like.
 If using environment variables, define `BOSDYN_CLIENT_USERNAME`, `BOSDYN_CLIENT_PASSWORD`, and `SPOT_IP`.